 With so much domestic demand sated by overseas production, U.S. businesses found stocks piling up on their shelves.
 Inventories increased $75.7 billion in the second quarter after a $44.1 billion rise in the first three months of the year.

-Stripping out the rise in inventories, the economy expanded at only a 1.3 percent rate in the second quarter.
+Stripping out the rise in inventories, which could dampen future production, the economy would have expanded at only a 1.3 percent rate in the second quarter.